abghim/abghim.github.io/_posts/2025-12-7-moon-and-cloud.md

 title: Clouds, Moon, and a Lesson
 excerpt_separator: <!--more-->
 ---
 On December 6th I visited Geumsan-gun, the southern tip of Chungcheong province.
-Staying at my grandmother's place, I planned an ambitious stargazing session, expecting crystal clear weather from the forecast.
+Staying at my grandmother's place, I planned an ambitious stargazing session, expecting crystal clear weather from the forecast. <!--more-->

 The forecast gave us a suspicious clear window between 7 p.m. and 0 a.m., so I carefully planned Messier objects and double stars for the best route.
 The plan was: M31 (Andromeda Galaxy), M15 (Perseus Cluster), M39 (Pyramid Cluster), M34 (Spiral Cluster), M33 (Pinwheel Galaxy), the Castor double star, M42 (Orion Nebula), and M45 (Pleiades).